How to Hand-Water Efficiently

 Water deeply a couple of times each week

-You can easily tell if you have watered deeply enough by using a hand trowel or screwdriver to test your soil moisture.
+You can tell if you have watered deeply enough by using a hand trowel or screwdriver to test your soil moisture.
 To do this, push your screwdriver or trowel into the soil in a couple of different locations.
 If it goes into the soil easily, your soil has good moisture content.